 Texas school did not violate CROWN Act by suspending Darryl George for hairstyle, judge rules

+CHAMBERS COUNTY - "It's my roots.
+It's how I feel closer to my people, how I feel closer to my ancestors," 18-year-old Darryl George shared ahead of a bench trial over his in-school suspension at Barbers Hill ISD.

-CHAMBERS COUNTY - A Texas judge ruled in favor of Barbers Hill ISD Thursday, saying its suspension of senior student Darryl George was not in violation of the state's CROWN Act.
+On Thursday, a Texas judge ruled in favor of the school district, saying the suspension over the length of George's locs is not in violation of the state's CROWN Act.

 Barbers Hill ISD removed the Black 18-year-old student from regular classes Aug.
-31, stating he was not complying with the dress code in regards to the length of his locs hairstyle.
+31, stating he was not complying with the dress code.
 The Texas CROWN Act, which prohibits race-based hair discrimination, went into effect just one day later.

+"It's put a lot of emotions on me—anger, sadness, disappointment," George said.
+"It makes me very angry that throughout all these years, throughout all the fighting for the Black history that we've already done, we still have to do this again and again and again.
+It's ridiculous."

 Darresha George filed a complaint on her son's behalf, maintaining BHISD violated the Texas CROWN Act.
 Superintendent Dr. Greg Poole had defended the district's actions, saying the CROWN Act does not mention length, specifically.
 BHISD filed the lawsuit to clarify whether the law is being violated.